libvips/build-win64/README.md

 ### TODO

-- linux build needs to include all components that the win build has, so pdf, svg, gif etc.

-  maybe we should just include a good typelib? and Vips.py too? much simpler than trying to build a complete linux install in the container

 - could turn on orc now

 - try installing win64 python and running it under wine so we can run the test